donnpebe/go-reqlimit/README.md

 import "github.com/donnpebe/go-reqlimit"
 ```

-- Use it in your code
-Very basic use, create new ReqConfig and then create a new ReqLimiter
+- Use it in your code (create new ReqConfig and then create a new ReqLimiter)
 ```Go
 // It will assume that you have redis installed in localhost port 6379 and doesn't have a password rq := reqlimit.New()